 Governing Body: Nemaha County Commission

-The Board of Nemaha County Commissioners met in regular session on Monday, Oct.
-29, in the Commissioner’s Room of the Nemaha County Courthouse.
-The meeting was called to order by Chairman Dennis Henry leading the flag salute.
-Present also were Commissioners Gary Scoby and Tim Burdiek, Road and Bridge/Solid Waste Supervisor Dennis Ronnebaum, Office Manager Kathy Haverkamp, and County Clerk Mary Kay Schultejans recording the minutes.
+The Board of Nemaha County Commissioners met in regular session on Monday, Dec.
+2, in the Commissioners’ Room of the Nemaha County Courthouse.
+The meeting was called to order by Chairman Gary Scoby leading the flag salute.
+Present also were commissioners Tim Burdiek and Dennis Henry, Road and Bridge/Solid Waste Supervisor Dennis Ronnebaum, Office Manager Kathy Haverkamp and County Clerk Mary Kay Schultejans recording the minutes.

 Also at the meeting:

-The board reviewed and approved the minutes from the Oct.
-22 meeting.
+The board reviewed the minutes from the Nov.
+25 meeting.
+Commissioners approved the minutes as presented.

-The next regularly scheduled meeting was held Monday, Nov.
-5. These minutes were not available at The Herald’s press time.
+The next meeting was held on Monday, Dec.
+9. These minutes were not available at The Herald’s press time.